85 Burning Man Photos That'll Blow Your Mind

 The storm was appropriately ominous, as this was a tough year for Burning Man.
 It was the first time the festival saw a decrease in participation and in the number of art installations created, a result of the Great Recession.

-Fortunately, participation rebounded the next year, and has remained strong since (apart from the pandemic cancellations, of course).
+Fortunately, participation rebounded the next year and has remained strong since (apart from the pandemic cancellations, of course).

 In 2013, another dust storm swept over another Michael Christian sculpture.
 But this time, the storm wasn't an indicator of trouble.